• Skip to main content

 • ½ teaspoon black pepper corn (crushed lightly)

-• 1 inch ginger (peeled, grated or paste or sliced or chopped)
+• 1 inch ginger (peeled, grated or sliced or chopped)

 • 1 sprig curry leaves